Special Educational Needs and Disabilities (SEN/D) and SEN Information Report

 - how we welcome young people with special educational needs and/or disabilities into our school;

-- how we remove barriers to achievement and support them in all aspects of school life;
+- how we remove barriers to achievement and support them in all aspects of school and life beyond school;

 - how we work in partnership with parents, carers and young people.

-The school’s Support for Learning Policy gives more detail about our day to day procedures.
+The school’s SEND and Support for Learning Policy gives more detail about our day to day procedures.

 ADMISSION ARRANGEMENTS FOR STUDENTS WITH SEN OR DISABILITIES